-A student who has fulfilled the residency requirement and has completed all research requirements, course requirements (including Linguistics classes in which student was placed according to the ELPE or TA Language Evaluations) and examinations for the Ph.D. (with the exception of the Defense-of-
+A student who has fulfilled the residency requirement and has completed all research requirements, course requirements (including Linguistics classes in which student was placed according to the ELPE or

-Dissertation Exam and submission of the dissertation) may take an official leave of absence from the University during the quarter in which s/he will file his/her dissertation.
+TA Language Evaluations) and examinations for the Ph.D. (with the exception of the Defense-of-Dissertation Exam and submission of the dissertation) may take an official filing fee leave of absence from the University during the quarter in which s/he will file his/her dissertation.

 A student must have been registered the quarter immediately preceding the leave quarter.
 S/he must obtain a leave of absence form, pay a \$20.00 processing fee, and check filing fee quarter as the reason for the leave.
 By taking a leave of absence this way, one's student status is still protected without paying full fees for the quarter.
 To file a dissertation, a student must pay fees either through normal registration or by paying a filing fee (currently approximately \$200) at the Cashier's Office (1212 SAASB) during the quarter s/he files his/her dissertation with the Graduate Division.
 The filing fee is paid on the actual day that the dissertation is filed.
 The student on official leave of absence may continue to use University facilities, such as the Library, the Student Health Center, and laboratories.
 If a student fails to file his/her dissertation on the quarter of filing fee leave of absence, s/he must register in subsequent quarters until the dissertation is filed.
+A student on filing fee leave may not be employed in any student titles.